sdiehl/wiwinwlh/tutorial.md

 Lam "s" (Lam "f" (Lam "g" (Lam "x" (App (App (Var "f") (Var "x")) (App (Var "g") (Var "x"))))))
 ```

-Custom Operators
+Stateful Parsing
 ----------------

-It's easy to hack together parsers that are internally stateful, for example adding operators that can defined
+For a more complex use, consider parser that are internally stateful, for example adding operators that can
-at parse-time and dynamically added to the ``expressionParser`` table.
+defined at parse-time and are dynamically added to the ``expressionParser`` table upon definition.

 ~~~~ {.haskell include="src/parsec_operators.hs"}
 ~~~~